Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Florida Atlantic vs. Charlotte College Football Odds, Plays and Insights

-Oddsmakers give the Florida Atlantic Owls (3-3, 0-0 C-USA) the edge when they visit the Charlotte 49ers (4-2, 0-0 C-USA) on Thursday, October 21, 2021 in a matchup between C-USA foes at Jerry Richardson Stadium.
+Oddsmakers give the Florida Atlantic Owls (3-3, 0-0 C-USA) the edge when they visit the Charlotte 49ers (4-2, 0-0 C-USA) on Thursday, October 21, 2021 in a matchup between C-USA rivals at Jerry Richardson Stadium.
 Florida Atlantic is favored by a touchdown.
-A 56.5-point over/under is set for the game.
+The total has been set at 57 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.